CorneliusSchuppert/imc-prosperity-3/README.md

 ## Our Background and Approach

-We are a three-person team from the Pythoneers Quant Finance Society at Católica Lisbon.
+We are a team from the Pythoneers Quant Finance Society at Católica Lisbon.
 We approached the competition with a hypothesis-driven
 workflow: each iteration of our trading algorithm was preceded by a written hypothesis explaining why a specific change should improve PnL.
 Failed